Lizichu0100/Lizichu0100/README.md

 ---
-### Thank you for visiting my profile!
+### Thank you for visiting!
 Feel free to reach out. 🎉